Nickname | Enter a unique name to identify this keypair profile. |

 |

-Key curve | For ECDSA, select one of the following key curves: P-192 NIST P-192, also known as secp192r1 refers to an elliptic curve defined over a 192-bit prime field.
+Curve | For ECDSA, select a key curve: P-192 NIST P-192, also known as secp192r1 refers to an elliptic curve defined over a 192-bit prime field.
 P-256 NIST P-256, also known as secp256r1 is an elliptic curve defined over a 256-bit prime field.
 This curve has a higher security level that P-192 due to its longer key length.
 P-384 NIST P-384, also known as secp384r1 is an elliptic curve defined over a 384-bit prime field.
-This curve offers a significantly higher level of security compared to P-256, as it utilizes a longer key length and larger computational parameters.
+This curve offers a higher level of security compared to P-256, as it uses a longer key length and larger computational parameters.

 |